FAQs

 With continuous improvement in mind, a formal review of each standard is conducted approximately every five years to ensure they are progressively evolving and continuing to incorporate relevant animal welfare science and farming innovations.
 The process includes a review of current relevant scientific literature and leading industry practices both in Australia and abroad and feedback is sought from a range of stakeholders, including current producers, food companies, industry bodies, other animal welfare organisations and state and territory RSPCAs.
 Regularly reviewing the standards is a key part of how RSPCA Approved helps to continuously raise the bar for farm animal welfare in Australia.

-In 2023, the revised Layer Hen Standard was released, and the Farmed Atlantic Salmon Standard is currently undergoing a formal review.
+In 2023, the revised Layer Hen Standard was released and the Standard for chickens farmed for meat is currently undergoing a scheduled review, following the regular standard review process.

 How is the RSPCA Approved Farming Scheme funded?